-Women outnumber men in all but one of the 5 largest cities in the United States, but there’s no contest when it comes to representation in local government.
-There, women are nowhere near men’s ranks.
+Women outnumber men in all but one of the five largest cities in the United States.
+But when it comes to representation in local government, women are nowhere near men’s ranks.

 LA (2nd largest city in the U.S.)

-The most shameful example of the lack of female representation on a city council is in Los Angeles.
-As of today, there is only one, ONE, female city council member out of 13.
+The most shameful example of the lack of female representation in city government is in Los Angeles.
+As of today, there is only ONE female city council member out of thirteen.
 Yes, Monica Rodriquez just won a seat, but she hasn’t started work yet.
-When she does, women will represent about 15 percent of the total number of seats on LA’s City Council.
-There are almost 5 million women in LA.
-Come on ladies, can just 5 of you get elected?
+When she does, women will represent about fifteen percent of the total number of seats on LA’s City Council.

 CHICAGO (ranked #3)

-There are 12 women out of 50 alderMEN elected from 50 wards.
-Women make up about 24 percent of Chicago’s city council even though women out number men in the general population.
+In Chicago, there are 12 women out of 50 alderMEN elected from 50 wards.
+Women only make up about 24 percent of Chicago’s city council, even though women out number men in the general population.

 HOUSTON (ranked #4)